aaronbloomfield/pdr/tutorials/05-make/index.md

 ### Automatically generating prerequisites ###

-Creating these prerequisite liss is essential for a properly functioning Makefile, but they are tedious to create.
+Creating these prerequisite lists are essential for a properly functioning Makefile, but they are tedious to create.
 If you wrote another file that included toppings.h (anchovies.cpp, for example), you would have to remember that toppings.h included four other .h files, and should thus include anchovies.h.
 Fortunately, we can use clang++ to generate all the prerequisites for us by entering the following command:

 ```
 clang++ -MM *.cpp